dwachss/timerevents/README.md

 displaywordcount();
 $('textarea').on('input', displaywordcount);
 ````
 It runs the handler "immediately" in quotes, because it doesn't actually call the handler but puts it on the task queue with a Promise.
-I could use `[queueMicrotask](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/queueMicrotask)` but `Promise.resolve().then(handler)` seems more robust.
+I could use [`queueMicrotask`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/queueMicrotask) but `Promise.resolve().then(handler)` seems more robust.

 ### `timeout`

 `timeout` event: wrapper for `setTimeout`.
 Calls the event handler once after a delay.
 Optional parameter: `duration`, used like jQuery's effects
 `duration`; a number represents the number of milliseconds, and `fast` and `slow` are acceptable.
-Uses `jQuery.speed()`, so if effects are off, the duration is set at zero.
+Uses [`jQuery.speed()`](https://api.jquery.com/jQuery.speed/), so you can use 'fast' or 'slow' as synonyms for 200 and 600.

 Examples: